 What is it?

-The Spark 40's abundance of features is accessed via an intuitively laid-out control panel.
-There's nothing intimidating about it.
+The Spark 40's features are accessed via an intuitively laid-out control panel.

 Bluetooth, USB and AUX inputs offer all the connectivity options you need from your contemporary desktop digital.